-Another common pomchi issue is watery eyes.
+Another common issue is watery eyes.

 They are prone to tear overflow which then spills down the cheeks and leaves a rust-colored stain on the fur.

-Whilst this is not a problem for the pomchi black it can look unsightly on lighter coats such as the fawn or white.
+Whilst this is not a problem for the black Pomchi it can look unsightly on lighter coats such as the fawn or white.

-To avoid the staining, wipe the eyes regularly and especially when you notice gloop in the corner of the eye.
+To avoid staining, wipe the eyes regularly and especially when you notice gloop in the corner of the eye.

 In very cold weather the tears can irritate the skin.

-To prevent this put a smear of petroleum jelly below the eye, to act as a barrier and protect the skin from chapping.
+To prevent this put a smear of petroleum jelly below the eye, to act as a barrier, and protect the skin from chapping.

 With regards to preventative healthcare be aware that even if you carry your Pomchi in public places, some viruses are extremely hardy and you can walk them into your home on shoes so vaccination is still essential.

-Your pomchi needs regular deworming and parasite control, along with the requisite vaccinations.
+They will need regular deworming and parasite control, along with the requisite vaccinations.

-Both the Pomeranian breed and the Chihuahua are prone to weight gain so be careful not to overindulge your pomchi and avoid overfeeding.
+Both the Pomeranian breed and the Chihuahua are prone to weight gain so be careful not to overindulge your Pomchi and avoid overfeeding.

 In addition, regularly make a point of feeling through that luxurious fur coat to check if the dog’s ribs are easy to feel or not.